kubeshop/testkube/docs/docs/articles/azure.md

 ## Testkube OSS

-### How to configure Testkube CLI action for TK OSS and run a test
+### How to configure the Testkube CLI action for TK OSS and run a test

 To connect to the self-hosted instance, you need to have **kubectl** configured for accessing your Kubernetes cluster, and pass an optional namespace, if Testkube is not deployed in the default **testkube** namespace.